GeorgianaUrsea/Final-Project/README.md

 The following elements are needed to be ready before the test execution phase begins:

--The test environment
+-The test environment.

--Functional laptop

--An existing account

--Internet access
+-Prioritizing tests.

+-Organizing tests.

+-The website is ready for testing.

+-We have permission to safely open the filters.

--Knowledge of the documentation
+-Knowledge of the documentation.

+-We have a valid email address.

 <h3>1.6 Test Execution</h3>